 Monument to the Equator

-This colonial plaza is the perfect mélange between Spanish colonial architecture and Ecuadorian flare, not to mention one of the most beautiful colonial plazas in the world.
+Start off your Quito vacation with a visit to this colonial plaza.
+It’s the perfect mélange between Spanish colonial architecture and Ecuadorian flare, not to mention one of the most beautiful colonial plazas in the world.
 Walk through the center of the plaza and appreciate the St. Francis Monastery in all its glory, preferably on a sunny afternoon.

 As far as Jesuit churches are concerned, this temple’s volcanic stone facade has made the Church of Society of Jesus one of the most unique in South America.
 The church was completed in 1965 and took 160 years to build.
 Today, it houses one of the most ethereal naves in the world, decorated with wood carvings and golden outlines.

-The 16th Church and Monastery of St. Francis is one of the biggest churches in South America, and its magisterial construction shines.
+No Quito vacation is complete without ticking off this 16th church and monastery.
+St. Francis is one of the biggest churches in South America, and its magisterial construction shines.
 The temple also houses the Virgin of Quito, created in 1734 by Bernardo de Legarda.
 Walk inside and experience the magic that is gazing at the shimmering interior.

 Incan and Moorish influences adorn the Basilica de la Merced.
 This spectacular building has an elegant cloister with white columns, a library, and magnificent paintings.
 Venerated by the locals as it protects the city from earthquakes and volcanic eruptions, the church is dedicated to the Holy Virgin Mary, and has become a staple in Quito.

-Ecuador gained independence in 1822 in this very square.
+When you travel to Quito, be sure to travel back in time to this historic square where Ecuador gained independence in 1822.
 Today, quaint but stately colonial buildings give way to some of the country’s most important political institutions, including the Presidential Palace, the Municipality of Quito, the Municipality of Quito, and the Metropolitan Cathedral of Quito.
 The latter’s side entrance—mostly unknown to hordes of tourists—is a wonder to behold.

 Quito's cable car TelifériQo is the highest in Latin America, ending at a stunning viewing platform called Cruz Loma—the foot of the Pichincha volcano.
 At the foot of the cable car, there is an amusement park, though the real treat is the picturesque view of the city and the peaks of the Andes at the top.